truenas/documentation/content/SCALE/SCALETutorials/Credentials/ConfiguringKMIPSCALE.md

 ---
 title: "Configuring KMIP"
-description: "Provides information on Key Management Interoperability Protocol (KMIP) in SCALE.
+description: "Provides information on Key Management Interoperability Protocol (KMIP) in TrueNAS.
 Describes how to configure KMIP on TrueNAS Enterprise."
 weight: 70
 tags:
 - kmip